alterax05/GraphSimulator/README.md

 ### Backend

 The backend is created using typescript, Express.js and the WS package.
-The service is hosted on the Plesk platform of the school's servers
+The service is hosted on the Plesk platform of the school's servers at [https://test-tpsi.barsanti.edu.it](https://test-tpsi.barsanti.edu.it)

 Links for further informations about configurations: